7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 What to Ask Your Pediatrician

-Request a Plasma Zinc test.
-For the most accurate results, this should be done as a fasting blood draw in the morning, as zinc levels fluctuate significantly after eating.
+Request a plasma zinc test.
+For accurate results, this should be a fasting morning blood draw, as zinc levels fluctuate significantly after eating.

 Pediatric Zinc Reference Range